A downloadable tool

 • "Door unlocked."

-Then everything that cares can react on its own.
+Then anything and everything that is subscribed to one of those signals can react on its own.
 No awkward hand wiring.
-No "who owns this responsibility?" existential crisis.
+No direct references.
+Just clean "broadcast" and "listen" actions.

 It's simple to use